 More recently, the popularity of online shopping in Mexico has created a parallel ‘postal’ service comprising a small army of couriers delivering packages and goods, and these also serve as deliverers and collectors, picking-up items from customers’ homes when they decide to return goods for a replacement or a refund.

 The two big international companies, DHL and FedEx, have extensive operations here and there are also several national companies, the leading one is Estafeta.
 Mexico’s national postal system also has a courier division, and Amazon Mexico also runs its own delivery service network in some of Mexico’s bigger towns and cities as well as contracting private third parties to courier its packages around the country.

 Dia del Cartero was first established in Mexico on November 12, 1931, and in 1947 the post office printed its first special stamp commemorating the work and efforts of the nation’s postal delivery men, labeling it “Anonymous Hero.”

 Showing your appreciation with a tip

 In some localities, the postmen drop a small printed envelope through letterboxes reminding people of the date and into which a small cash tip can be placed and returned.
+(Leave the tipped envelope slightly protruding from your letter box, on the outside.)
 The amount is discretionary; $50 pesos would be fine, and double that amount if you regularly receive ‘snail mail’ post in Mexico.
 This token of appreciation is an important cultural protocol as well as making a contribution to the people who serve your local community.

 In these days of online shopping, many deliveries are now made by couriers instead of the traditional postal service.
-You might consider paying an occasional small tip the courier for deliveries, or if the couriers that service your neighborhood become known to you, you can tip them in November, or alternatively around Christmas time.
+You might consider paying an occasional small tip the courier for each delivery, or if the couriers that service your neighborhood become known to you as regular delivery people, you can tip them in November, and/or alternatively around Christmas time.

 Mexico in your inbox